threedworld-mit/tdw/Documentation/lessons/objects_and_scenes/proc_gen_objects.md

 ## 2. Create a scene

-[As explained earlier in this tutorial](proc_gen_room.md), this can get quite complicated.
-But this tutorial is about *object placement* so we're just going to use the empty 12x12 room used in most tutorials:
+[As explained earlier in this tutorial](proc_gen_room.md), room generation can get quite complicated.
+We can also use a [streamed scene asset bundle](../core_concepts/scenes.md) which has less variability but looks better.
+Because this tutorial is about *object placement* rather than scene generation, we're just going to use the empty 12x12 room used in most tutorials:

 ```python
 import numpy as np